-The Booby Tubes are like a mash up of the Boob Ease and the Lansinoh TheraPearl.
-Made from all natural cotton fibre as and filled with flax seeds, with a ‘cut’ circle design.
-These therapy packs are really flexible to use and can accommodate all breast sizes from small to large.
+The Booby Tubes are like a mash-up of the Boob Ease and the Lansinoh TheraPearl.
+Made from all natural cotton fiber and filled with flax seeds, with a ‘cut’ circle design.
+These therapy packs are flexible to use and can accommodate all breast sizes from small to large.

 Heat them easily in the microwave or oven, although they only hold heat for around 10 minutes.
 They can be cooled in the freezer and worn for cooling relief between feeds.
 Once placed in your bra, they’ll remain cold for around 10 minutes.

-Pros: Great for all breast sizes, soft, breathable fabric, recyclable, can be used with pump, budget friendly
+Pros: Great for all breast sizes, soft, breathable fabric, recyclable, can be used with a breast pump, budget friendly

 Cons: Don’t retain heat/cold long, not washable